Joseph F. Rice School of Law

 The University of South Carolina Joseph F. Rice School of Law, also known as South Carolina Law School, is a professional school within the University of South Carolina.
 Founded in 1867, it is the only public and non-profit law school in South Carolina.
 It has been accredited by the American Bar Association since 1925 and a member of the Association of American Law Schools since 1924.

 First-year law students average around 200 students from 29 states.
 Fifty-five percent of the students were from South Carolina, and minority students made up twenty percent of the class.
 Fifty-three percent of incoming students were female, while forty-seven percent were male.

-On November 10, 2023, the school was renamed as the University of South Carolina Joseph F. Rice School of Law after alumnus plaintiffs attorney Joe Rice of Motley Rice LLC.
+On November 10, 2023, the school was renamed as the University of South Carolina Joseph F. Rice School of Law after alumnus plaintiffs attorney Joseph F. Rice of Motley Rice LLC.

 History

 The discussion on starting a law program began as early as 1810 when President Jonathan Maxcy recommended to the board of trustees of South Carolina College that the school establish a professorship of law.
 A resolution of the statehouse in 1823 requested the college to consider "the propriety and advantage of establishing a Professorship of Law in that institution, and to report to this house, at the next session, the manner in which such a Professorship may be established, so as to be most advantageous to the community, and least expensive to the State."
 The trustees replied that a professor should be hired, but that the courses should be offered only to graduates.

 When the University of South Carolina was formed from South Carolina College in December 1865, the act doing so also authorized the trustees to hire one or more persons to form classes to instruct on law under such terms as the trustees should decide.
 In 1866, the act was amended to require the trustees to do so on the quickest possible terms.

 In January 1867, the trustees offered Chancellor J.A.
 Inglis the position, but he declined.
 In 1868, the offer was next made to Col. A.C.
 Haskell who accepted and held the post until August 1868.
 The course of study included the various branches of common law and equity, commercial, international, and constitutional law.
 Although the program was meant to cover two years, many students completed it in one.
 A moot court was also overseen by the professor to train students in the details of actual practice.
 Four students started in the program, and two graduated in June 1868.

 The program lapsed during the 1868–1869 academic year, but resumed the following term under the direction of the Hon.
 C.D.
 Melton.
 The program continued until it was shut following the death of a subsequent professor, Chief Justice Franklin J. Moses, in 1877.